Skip to content

 application_visit.js

-If you want a progress bar, this is likely the first thing you'll want to configure after installation.
+If you want a progress bar, this is the first thing you'll want to configure after installation.

 This file contains the factory that builds the remote and visit function that will be passed to your page components and used by the data-sg-visit and data-sg-remote UJS attributes.